 This ancient process originating from Eastern countries uses a cotton or polyester doubled string to pluck hair out of its follicle.
 It's quite amazing, too, considering how fast it can be done with great precision sans the use of any chemicals or powered tools.
 Most commonly used on facial hair—especially eyebrows—it pulls hairs out like a lasso and can last up to six weeks.

 Using a razor, whether manual or electric, will only cut hair off at the skin's surface layer so it won't last nearly as long as some of the aforementioned methods.
 It can also result in razor burn, which is why many women opt for waxing or lasers.
+However, some people prefer its quickness and simplicity.

 Put simply: The results are short-lived, so if you're aiming for longevity, it's worth trying a technique that targets the follicle itself.